20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 [^digging]: This step is the bottleneck for actually achieving what we're trying to do here.
 Try as I might, I cannot find any standardised way to obtain anything corresponding to physical units (instead of raw data in unknown units).
 If you know, please contact me!
 It looks like [adadin](https://aladin.cds.unistra.fr/hips/HipsIn10Steps.gml) may be able to do what we want, but its certainly not straightforward.
 Apparently the 'default' unit is ADU, which is the raw CCD readout data, but its not even vaguely clear how to go about converting this into a calibrated physical unit

-So, for our galaxy, we're going to implement *illustrative* redshift, rather than attempting to find calibration data for hundreds of surveys
+For our galaxy background, we're instead going to implement *illustrative* redshift, rather than attempting to find calibration data for hundreds of surveys

-### Illustrative redshift
+## Illustrative redshift

 The key here is that we're going to discard physicality, and just show a measure of redshift.
 To do this, we first pick a fairly arbitrary wavelength - in my case I use $555$[^dontdoit], to represent green light.
 We then carry on as normal, and calculate $z+1$.
-Our intensity data is defined as the $Y$ component of the $XYZ$, see [here](https://en.wikipedia.org/wiki/SRGB#From_CIE_XYZ_to_sRGB), but put more simply: we convert to linear sRGB, and then calculate Y as:
+Our intensity data is defined as the $Y$ component of the $XYZ$, see [here](https://en.wikipedia.org/wiki/SRGB#From_sRGB_to_CIE_XYZ), but put more simply: we convert to linear sRGB, and then calculate Y as:

-[^dontdoit]: You might be tempted to try and do something more fancy like dominant colours or whatever, but the reality is when we're dealing only with a narrow range of visible light it makes 0 difference
+[^dontdoit]: You might be tempted to try and do something more fancy like dominant colours or whatever, but the reality is when you're dealing only with a narrow range of visible light it makes 0 difference

 $$Y = 0.2126 r + 0.7152 g + 0.0722 b$$

 Once we've calculated our new intensity via the same intensity equation (plugging in $Y$), its then time to recolour our texture.
 We don't actually want to use our new wavelength - because it contains no useful colour information, but instead interpolate between red and blue. $z$ has a range of $[-1, +inf]$, so we split into two branches

-#### Redshift Only
+### Redshift Only

 Redshift (z > 0):